datanav/docs/DTLReferenceGuide.rst

 Syntax
 ------

-DTL uses a json syntax to describe the transforms to perform.
+DTL uses a JSON syntax to describe the transforms to perform.
 In general DTL uses functions over keywords and as such there are just a few terms that are baked into the language.

 An example using the 'add' transform:

-  ["add", ["name", "_S.firstname"]]
+  ["add", "name", "_S.firstname"]

 And composing functions:

-  ["add", ["name", ["concat", ["_S.firstname", " ", "_S.lastname"]]]]
+  ["add", "name", ["concat", ["_S.firstname", " ", "_S.lastname"]]]

 Input Streams
 -------------